akiranishii/rnaseq-pipeline/README.md

 <img width="1106" alt="Screen Shot 2022-07-24 at 10 19 36 AM" src="https://user-images.githubusercontent.com/62619033/180667095-f8f4f34c-04d9-4bf2-a779-c6183742e318.png">
 </p>

+4. Optional (for complex comparisons).
+For comparisons that require subsetting of data by more than two or more treatment groups, provide a third file saved as 'exclusions.csv.'
+In this file, please provide the following columns: (1) A group column, which is identical to the group column in the 'comparisons.csv' file and (2) seperate columns for treatment groups you would like to subset the data by.
+Once made, please provide information on which variables you would like to exclude from your data before making your comparisons.
+For example, for the second comparison

+An example of this file can be found below:

 ### STEP 1.5 (OPTIONAL): How to download files from AWS on the Great Lakes Server

 1. Navigate to the directory you are interested in downloading the files in using the `cd` command